** The SCEC IT Department will never ask for your password via email, ask for money nor have you install software via a link.

 3.)
 Submit "not junk" messages in Outlook on the web

-*Note: You can also right-click on a message in your Junk mail folder to display a menu and click Mark as not junk
+*Note: You can also right-click on a message in your Junk mail folder to display a menu and click Report>Not junk

 2. A dialog box opens asking if you want to send a copy of the not junk email message to Microsoft for analysis.
 Click report to send the message to the Microsoft Spam Analysis Team..

 What is phishing?